Seth Stein, M.D.

 Seth Stein, MD graduated cum laude from the University of Rochester in Rochester, New York in 2010.
 He went on to obtain his M.D. from Temple University School of Medicine in Philadelphia in 2014, followed by an Internal Medicine internship at Mount Sinai St. Luke’s-Roosevelt Hospital in 2015.
 He completed his Diagnostic and Interventional Radiology residency training at New York-Presbyterian Hospital, Weill Cornell Medical Center, Memorial Sloan Kettering Cancer Center and the Hospital for Special Surgery in 2019.
 He went on to complete fellowship training in Vascular and Interventional Radiology at Northwestern University, Northwestern Memorial Hospital in Chicago in 2020.
+And is now board certified in Interventional Radiology/Diagnostic Radiology.

 Dr. Stein specializes in performing minimally-invasive image-guided procedures with an emphasis on treating superficial venous disease (varicose veins) and deep venous disease.
 He also has experience with complex procedures treating pelvic congestion, peripheral arterial disease, prostate artery embolization (BPH), uterine fibroid embolization, portal hypertension (TIPS), dialysis access interventions, and interventional oncology (radioembolization, chemoembolization, thermal ablation).